UK Spouse & Partner Visa 2026: The Complete Guide

 Regardless of relationship type, UKVI must be satisfied that your relationship is genuine and subsisting — meaning it is real, ongoing, and that you intend to live together permanently in the UK.
 Evidence includes shared accommodation records, joint bank accounts, utility bills at the same address, photographs together across different times and locations, and regular communication records.

-Previous marriages: any prior marriages or civil partnerships by either you or your sponsor must have formally ended.
+Any prior marriages or civil partnerships by either you or your sponsor must have formally ended.
 Provide a decree absolute (or overseas equivalent) for every prior marriage.
 Failure to disclose previous relationships is a common cause of refusal.

 Financial Requirement: the £29,000 Threshold